-Welcome to the “Full Moon Open Mic” – our next event will be Thursday, November 15th, 2018 ~ 7-9 PM at the Harwich Junior Theater Arts Center
+Welcome to year #15 of the “Full Moon Open Mic” – our next event will be announced shortly…

 In 2005 Tricia and I had been frequenting a cool general store in South Orleans called the Eldia Market and Coffee House.
 One morning that fall I looked around and said “this would be a cool place for some live music”!
 I approached the owners and suggested that if they were willing to stay open late one night, we could put the word out on a very grass roots level (translation: no advertising, simply word of mouth) to invite anyone interested to come play a song, read a poem, tell a story, or simply watch and listen.
 We had no idea what kind of turnout to expect.
-When 7 PM rolled around, the place was packed to overflowing, 16 artists each did a slot, and my little “free will donation bucket” for Habitat for Humanity of Cape Cod had $208!
-We were off and running.
-Each of our 47 subsequent events to has had a donation bucket for a different non-profit org on the Cape or in New England, and our cumulative collection has surpassed $14,000…all started on Thursday, December 15th, 2005, the same month I saw my last Peter, Paul, & Mary concert (12/9/05 at Carnegie Hall in NYC).
+When 7 PM rolled around, the place was packed to overflowing, 16 artists each did a slot, and my little “free will donation bucket” (created on the spot when I saw so many people pouring in) for Habitat for Humanity of Cape Cod had $208 in it!
+I decided this was something worth continuing..
+Each of our 48 subsequent events has had a donation bucket for a different non-profit org on the Cape or in New England, and our cumulative collection is now approaching $15,000 … all started on Thursday, December 15th, 2005, the same month I saw my last Peter, Paul, & Mary concert (12/9/05 at Carnegie Hall in NYC) and had my thyroid surgically removed on the Winter Solstice (12/21/05) for papillary thyroid carcinoma.
+THAT was a month.

 Steve and Jon sold Eldia (it’s now the Zia Pizzaria), and when that happened, we were graciously invited to make a home at the Cape Cup (now home to the Corner Store) in downtown Orleans.
 We will always be grateful to our hosts Bill and Elise for taking us in as we grew, and grow we did.
 We moved over on occasion to the then Chatham Coffee Company (now called Chatham Perk) on Route 28, another great and gracious (but temporary) home, and then mostly built our “nest” in the Brewster Ladies Library on Route 6A, regularly welcoming 50-75 people to our burgeoning community gatherings.
-They have a great multipurpose room complete with grand piano (not perfectly in tune, but then neither am I) and kitchen, so we incorporated pot luck snacks into our invitations as well, and each time we’ve accepted (but by no means require) donations for different Cape Cod nonprofits, last time the National Alliance on Mental Illness (NAMI) Cape Cod, a grass-roots non-profit organization serving the families and friends of people with mental illness.
-Our November recipient will be the Soup Kitchen in Provincetown ~ SKIP’s goal is to provide nutritious and healthy meals in a welcoming and warm atmosphere for all individuals on the Outer Cape who are either in need or seek community.
+They have a great multipurpose room complete with grand piano (not perfectly in tune, but then neither am I) and kitchen, so we incorporated pot luck snacks into our invitations as well, and each time we’ve accepted (but by no means require) donations for different Cape Cod nonprofits.
+Our November recipient was the Soup Kitchen in Provincetown ~ SKIP’s goal is to provide nutritious and healthy meals in a welcoming and warm atmosphere for all individuals on the Outer Cape who are either in need or seek community.
 That’s OURS too (minus the food 🙂 Check them out at http://www.ptownsoup.org/

 Our “mission statement: